AlexanderYastrebov/AlexanderYastrebov/README.md

 [https://www.zalando.de/](https://www.zalando.de/)

-Software engineer in a European e-commerce company that sells shoes, clothing and other fashion items.
+Software engineer in a Europe's leading online fashion platform.

 In a core platform team I am working on design and implementation of software systems including: